Yori1999/search_path/README.md

     - `genres` (*optional*) (array of strings): an array containing the different genres to which this title belongs.
 If the title doesn't have any genre, then this field won't appear
     - `type` (string): the type of media this title is classified as
     - `start_year` (string, YYYY format): the year in which this title was released or, in the case of TV Series, the year in which it began broadcasting
-    - `end_year` (string, YYYY format) (optional): the year in which this title stopped being broadcasted/ended.
+    - `end_year` (*optional*) (string, YYYY format): the year in which this title stopped being broadcasted/ended.
 Used only in the case of TV Series.
 If a result doesn't have end year, nothing is shown
     - `average_rating` (double): the average rating this title has
     - `num_votes` (integer): the number of votes this title has received in order to compute the average rating
 - `aggregations`: list of different aggregations